Using P4LOG

 8.55,1658241299,291000000,2022/07/19 07:34:59 291000000,11392,36AC4D651743EC5D0D614E4FB911719F,replica2,1,user,ws1,user-submit,127.0.0.1,p4,2022.2.main/NTX64/2249297,-d:test,,rpc-commit%3A1666,13,87,1101,5004588,2000,2000,77,16,,,0,0

 Note that any characters that might cause issues in the comma-separated value (CSV) file, such as the colon, undergo ASCII expansion.
-See Limitations on characters in filenames and entities in Helix Core Command-Line (P4) Reference.
+See Limitations on characters in filenames and entities in the Helix Core Command-Line (P4) Reference.

 Both examples show himarks at the default value of 2000.
-An edge server communicating with its commit server is considered a client of the upstream server.
+An Edge Server communicating with its Commit Server is considered a client of the upstream server.
 The himarks are not used on client connections, and therefore himarks remain at the default value.

 See also NetworkPerformance (type 8) events under Structured Log Events.